-“For example, hand or body movements could be used to open a door instead of a key swipe if the camera recognized an individual’s gestures,” said Konrad.
+“Hand or body movements could be used to open a door instead of a card swipe if the camera recognized an individual’s gestures,” said Konrad.

 Ishwar added that swipes and hand gestures are revocable, meaning that you can update the gesture you use to authenticate yourself.
 This is different from fingerprints and iris scans which, if compromised, cannot be replaced.

-Though Ishwar and Konrad have long been exploring the possibilities of camera action recognition, they didn’t think their results would be good enough for authentication until they met Memon when he visited BU as an Institute of Electrical and Electronics Engineers (IEEE) Distinguished Lecturer.
+Though Ishwar and Konrad have long been exploring the possibility of using cameras in action recognition, they didn’t think their results would be good enough for authentication until they met Memon when he visited BU as an Institute of Electrical and Electronics Engineers (IEEE) Distinguished Lecturer.

 “He had already worked on the swipes idea, but when he saw our gesture results, it all clicked together,” said Konrad.